ddamato/component-anatomy/README.md

 </component-anatomy>
 ```

+## Additional Features

+- The dots will scale down in size when the figure is hovered; reducing the visual obstruction they would cause at normal size.
+- You can hover any numbered list item to highlight the corresponding marker.
+This also occurs in edit mode.
-If you clear the description entirely, the marker will be removed.
+- If you clear the description entirely in edit mode, the marker will be removed.

 ## Manipulating Definitions